Nfpa 70e Was Originally Developed At Osha's Request To Address

 The Genesis of NFPA 70E: Addressing OSHA's Concerns

 • OSHA's Need for Clarity: OSHA's regulations, particularly those in 29 CFR Part 1910 Subpart S, outlined the what of electrical safety – the required outcomes and performance criteria.
-However, they didn't always specify the how – the practical methods and best practices for achieving those outcomes.
+Still, they didn't always specify the how – the practical methods and best practices for achieving those outcomes.
 This lack of clarity led to inconsistent interpretations and varying levels of electrical safety implementation across different industries.

 • NFPA's Expertise: The NFPA, with its long history of developing consensus standards for fire and electrical safety, was uniquely positioned to fill this gap.
 NFPA standards are developed through a rigorous, consensus-based process involving experts from various fields, including industry, labor, government, and academia.
 This ensures that the standards are technically sound, practical, and widely accepted.